The experimental graduate program currently has four areas of study: cognitive, developmental, neuroscience, quantitative/experimental.

 Faculty: Mark H. Ashcraft, David Copeland, Erin E. Hannon, Marta Meana, Colleen M. Parks, Jennifer L. Rennels, N. Clayton Silver, Joel S. Snyder

 Training in developmental psychology at UNLV involves a strong emphasis on research and use of age-appropriate methods for investigating cognitive, social, and physiological development.
-Researchers study how early and later-life experiences affect development of language and music abilities, face processing, biases and stereotypes, identity, career paths, and substance use.
+Faculty members study how early and later-life experiences affect development of language and music abilities, face processing, biases and stereotypes, identity, career paths, and developmental disorders at the cellular and synaptic level.
 Efforts are made in much of the developmental research to include members of different cultural groups.

-Faculty: Erin E. Hannon, Jennifer L. Rennels, Rachael Robnett
+Faculty: Erin E. Hannon, Rochelle Hines, Jennifer L. Rennels, Rachael Robnett

 Neuroscience within the Department of Psychology at UNLV provides interdisciplinary training for research on the neural basis of behavior.
 Faculty research includes approaches from neuropsychology, cognitive neuroscience, behavioral neuroscience, and psychopharmacology.
 Faculty members in the department are also a part of a growing network of neuroscience researchers within UNLV and the Las Vegas area.

-Faculty: Daniel N. Allen, Dustin Hines, Rochelle Hines, James Hyman, Jefferson W. Kinney, Joel S. Snyder
+Faculty: Daniel N. Allen, Xiangning Chen, Dustin Hines, Rochelle Hines, James Hyman, Jefferson W. Kinney, Joel S. Snyder

 Psychological research uses a wide variety of data-collection and data-analysis techniques.
-The faculty members in the quantitative/experimental area provide courses and individual mentoring in advanced data-collection techniques and qualitative and quantitative analyses.
-Some researchers also conduct and mentor research in the development of new data analysis and data-collection techniques.
+The faculty members in the quantitative/experimental area provide courses and individual mentoring in the use and/or development of advanced data-collection techniques and qualitative and quantitative analyses.
+These include the development and evaluation of tests of personality, intellectual abilities, and neuropsychological functioning; hypothesis tests for correlations; data checking methods; descriptive experience sampling, evolutionary approaches, psychopharmacological, behavioral genetic, and molecular biology techniques; and substantive topics including health behaviors, warning labels, microaggressions, and gambling addictions.

-Faculty: Daniel N. Allen, Kimberly Barchard, Russell T. Hurlburt, Jefferson W. Kinney, Murray Millar, N. Clayton Silver
+Faculty: Daniel N. Allen, Kimberly Barchard, Russell T. Hurlburt, Jefferson W. Kinney, Murray Millar, N. Clayton Silver, Gloria Wong-Padoongpatt